 The Poetics of the Pathos Formula.
 At the Intersection of Cultural and Literary Studies

-Many of Aby Warburg’s intuitions have had an important impact on theoretical discussions in the few last decades, even beyond the science of images he founded.
-Both the concepts of atlas and survival (Nachleben) have in particular become central to models of thought in a variety of disciplines.
-And though the pathos formula has been extensively discussed among art historians and image theorists, it has not yet been thoroughly examined from a literary studies perspective in terms of the relationship between image and text.
-This desiderate might seem paradoxical at first, given Warburg’s use of language metaphors to explain the pathos formula concept.
-For example, in talking about ancient visual formulas, he describes them as “migratory rhetoricians from Antiquity« or “primal words from an impassioned language of gestures«, which Renaissance artists drew on consciously or unconsciously in order to both heighten and tame the intensity of expression in their works.
+Many of Aby Warburg’s intuitions have had an important impact on theoretical discussions of the last decades, even beyond the theory of imagery he established.
+In particular, the concepts of ‘atlas’ and ‘afterlife’ (Nachleben) have both become central models of thought influencing a variety of disciplines.
+Though the ‘pathos formula’ has been extensively discussed among art historians and image theorists, it has not yet been thoroughly examined from the perspective of literary studies in terms of the relationship between image and text.
+Given Warburg’s use of linguistic metaphors to explain the pathos formula concept, this might seem all the more paradoxical.
+For example, in talking about the ancient visual formulas that lived on in artwork, he describes them as “migratory rhetoricians from antiquity” or “primal words from an impassioned language of gestures,” which Renaissance artists drew on more or less consciously in order to both heighten and tame the intensity of expression in their works.

-Warburg’s concept of the pathos formula does not establish a repertoire of conventionalized signs.
-It is not just a systematic »vocabulary« meant to inventory and calculate emotional responses.
-With this in mind, art historians and image theorists tend to define the pathos formula as something opposed to rhetorics and language as such.
-The drawback to such an approach is that it reduces language to a purely discursive and transparent system, which is certainly not the case for language in literary texts.
-This study reexamines the productive potential in thinking about the pathos formula from the perspective of literary studies while taking into account the valuable findings from the science and anthropology of images without regressing to a simple equation of the pathos formula with rhetorics.
-What sort of dialectic is involved between pathos and formula, between expressive intensity and the use of predetermined formulas, and how are those dialectics at work in literary language?
-How might we explain the fascination with “pre-coined expressive values«, which paradoxically is not diminished by the modern ideal of originality and individual expression, but is instead reinforced and even fostered by it?
+Warburg’s concept of the pathos formula, however, does not establish a repertoire of conventionalized signs, or a systematic ‘vocabulary’ for the calculated creation of an inventory of emotions.
+This conceptual openness has led art historians to define the pathos formula as something rather opposed to language and rhetoric—a move that reduces language to a purely discursive, transparent system.
+But this does not do justice to the use of language, especially in literature.
+This research project, therefore, contributed to establishing the pathos formula as an analytical tool for the study of literature without ignoring the valuable insights coming from contemporary image science and visual anthropology.
+What sort of dialectic is involved between pathos and formula, between the intensity of expression and the use of predetermined formulas, and how do such dialectics work in literary language?
+How might we explain the fascination with “pre-coined expressive values” and the paradox that they are not destroyed by the modern ideal of originality and individual expression but instead are amplified by it?